tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 ### Success/failure judgment

-Our interpreters have been developed with the intention of incorporating them into the CI / CD pipeline of autonomous driving systems.
+Our interpreters have been developed with the intention of incorporating them into the CI / CD pipelines in autonomous driving systems.
 Therefore, executing a scenario can result in success, failure, or error.
-Note that "error" means a flaw in the scenario itself, such as a syntax error, or an internal error, not an "error in an automated driving system" such as "a vehicle accident occurred in a simulation".
+Note that "error" means a flaw in the scenario, such as a syntax error, or an internal error, not an "error in an automated driving system" such as "a vehicle accident occurred in a simulation".
 In such cases, you will be notified of a "failure".

 ## Supporting Status